nonanon1/klipper/docs/S-Curve.md

    `printer.cfg` to 7000.
 3. Restart the firmware: `RESTART`.
 4. Disable Pressure Advance: `SET_PRESSURE_ADVANCE ADVANCE=0`.
-5. Disable acceleration compensation:
-   `SET_SMOOTH_AXIS ACCEL_COMP_X=0 ACCEL_COMP_Y=0`.
-6. Set very high max jerk parameter, e.g. `SET_SCURVE JERK=2000000`.
+5. Set very high max jerk parameter, e.g. `SET_SCURVE JERK=2000000`.
-7. Execute the command
+6. Execute the command
    `TUNING_TOWER COMMAND=SET_VELOCITY_LIMIT PARAMETER=ACCEL START=1250 FACTOR=100 BAND=5`.
-8. Print the test model sliced with the suggested parameters.
+7. Print the test model sliced with the suggested parameters.
-9. You can stop the print earlier if the ringing is clearly visible and you see that acceleration gets too high for your printer.
+8. You can stop the print earlier if the ringing is clearly visible and you see that acceleration gets too high for your printer.

 Take a note which band shows ringing the best and count its number from the